Haozong-Zeng/PyMouse-Lifter/Depth-Anything/README.md

 # Depth-Anything based training / inference guide
 Real Time 3-D Pose Estimation for Mice with Only 2-D Annotation Via Data Synthesis
 ## Fine-tune a Depth Anything model with automatically synthetic data
 Go to metric_depth for instructions.
+The name of the dataset is "PyMouse_HQ".
+You might need to modified the train/test input suffix (e.g. PyMouse_HQ_train_files_with_gt_orbbec_trans.txt means synthetic data, corresponding to real data captured by orbbec depth camera, with style-transfer; remove "_orbbec_trans" before training) for switching between synthetic data & real data.
 Our fine-tuned models can be downloaded from the links in metric_depth/checkpoints/links_to_models.txt
 ## Process the fine-tuned models
 Use LoadFine-tunedModel.ipynb
 ## Offline Demo